-The third priority in treating lipid disorders is to increase HDL cholesterol levels.
-There is strong epidemiologic data linking low HDL cholesterol levels with cardiovascular disease but whether increasing HDL levels with drugs reduces cardiovascular disease is unknown.
+The fourth priority in treating lipid disorders is to increase HDL cholesterol levels.
+There is strong epidemiologic data linking low HDL cholesterol levels with cardiovascular disease but whether increasing HDL cholesterol levels with drugs reduces cardiovascular disease has not been demonstrated.
 Life style changes are the initial step and include increased exercise, weight loss, and stopping cigarette smoking.
-The role of recommending ethanol, which increases HDL cholesterol levels, is controversial but in patients who already drink moderately there is no reason to recommend that they stop.
-The most effective drug for increasing HDL cholesterol levels is niacin (see Table 4), but studies have not demonstrated a reduction in cardiovascular events when niacin is added to statin therapy (see section on the effect of lipid lowering drugs on cardiovascular events for details).
+The role of recommending ethanol, which increases HDL cholesterol levels, is controversial but in patients who already drink moderately there is no reason to recommend that they stop unless they are hypertriglyceridemic.
+The most effective drug for increasing HDL cholesterol levels is niacin (see Table 8), but studies have not demonstrated a reduction in cardiovascular events when niacin is added to statin therapy (see section on the effect of lipid lowering drugs on cardiovascular events for details).
 Fibrates and statins also raise HDL cholesterol levels but the increases are modest (usually less than 15%).
-Unfortunately, given the currently available drugs, it is very difficult to significantly increase HDL cholesterol levels and in many of our diabetic patients we are unable to achieve HDL cholesterol levels in the recommended range.
-Furthermore, whether this will result in a reduction in cardiovascular events is unknown.
+Unfortunately, given the currently available drugs, it is very difficult to significantly increase HDL cholesterol levels in the recommended range.
+Furthermore, whether this will result in a reduction in cardiovascular events have not demonstrated a benefit.